parsabdr-dev/Dropdown-Select-with-react.js-and-next.js/README.md

 Props (AdvancedSelectProps)

+Prop	Type	Default	Description
 items	SelectItem[]	Required	Array of data objects to display in the list. value	SelectItem[]	[]	The currently selected item(s). onChange	(items: SelectItem[]) => void	Required	Callback function fired when selection changes. theme	Theme	white'	Color theme of the component. variant	Variant	dropdown'	Layout and functional mode of the component. label	string	Label'	The label text displayed above or inside the input. placeholder	string	Choose...'
 Text displayed when no selection is made. disabled	boolean	FALSE	Disables interaction with the component.

 Types